nationalarchives/tdr-scripts/README.md

 #### Running the report
 This report needs AWS credentials with SSM access to work.
-These can be set with environment variables, in `~/.aws/credentials` or using `aws2-wrap`
+These can be set with environment variables, in `~/.aws/credentials` or using sso profiles.

+Once these are set you can run:

+`python report.py environment_name email_address_1 email_address_2`

-Once these are set you can run `python report.py environment_name` and it will create a file called `report.csv` in the same directory.
+It will create a file called `report.csv` in the same directory and will send a slack message with the file to all of the email addresses provided as arguments.
+You can provide zero or more email addresses.

 #### Cleaning up
 ```bash